Simone Corsi: 250cc World Championship

-For 2005 both Corsi and Dovizioso moved up to 250cc, but were now riding different bikes.
+For 2005, both Corsi and Dovizioso moved up to 250cc, but were now riding different bikes.
 Corsi had a good first half of the year, as he finished in the points in seven of the eight races.
 However, in the second half's eight races he finished in the points only once, ending the season 14th in the standings, with 59 points.

 Return to 125cc

 Squadra Corse Metis Gilera (2006)

 Corsi returned to the 125cc class for 2006 with Gilera, but he fell short of an impressive season, two fourth places were the best results of his year, and he finished 12th in the championship, with 79 points.

 Skilled Racing Team (2007)

-In 2007, he won his first Grand Prix race at the Turkish Grand Prix in Istanbul, and finished 3rd in Mugello.
+In 2007, Corsi won his first Grand Prix race at the Turkish Grand Prix in Istanbul, and finished 3rd in Mugello.
 Corsi ended the season 6th in the standings, with 168 points, both being career high totals so far.